SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Closures can capture and store references to any constants and variables from the context in which they are defined.
-This is known as :newTerm:`closing` over those constants and variables, hence the name “closures”.
+This is known as :newTerm:`closing over` those constants and variables.
 Swift handles all of the memory management of capturing for you.

 .. note::

-   Don't worry if you are not familiar with the concept of “capturing”.
+   Don't worry if you are not familiar with the concept of capturing.
    It is explained in detail below in :ref:`Closures_CapturingValues`.

 Global and nested functions, as introduced in :doc:`Functions`,